tommyettinger/anim8-gdx/README.md

 `PaletteReducer`.

 Starting in version 0.4.3, you can use `PaletteReducer.analyzeReductive()` as an alternative to `PaletteReducer.analyze()` or other ways.
-It's not generally recommended, but it may have better quality in some situations.
+While it wasn't very good at first, it was updated in 0.4.5 and now does very well on small palettes (such as a 16-color reduction).
 This analysis involves trimming down a huge 1024-color palette until it (in theory) contains only colors that match the current image well.
-In practice, it isn't usually as good as just using `QualityPalette.analyze()`, or even `PaletteReducer.analyze()`.
+For smaller palettes, it can do considerably better than `analyze()` or `analyzeHueWise()`, but there isn't much difference at 256 colors.
+The actual palette this trims down is essentially a 4x-expanded version of the default SNUGGLY255 palette, and like it, was created by deterministically sampling the Oklab color space until enough colors were found, then Lloyd-relaxing the Voronoi cells around each color in Oklab space.
+(No one needs to understand that last sentence.)

 # Samples